Think happy thoughts. Stay positive. Focus on the good. Be optimistic. Raise your vibration. Surround yourself with happy and positive people. BLAH!

 Focusing on ‘happy’ or ‘positive’ may get you an immediate shift – a little pick me up – however, without also acknowledging and addressing the contributing factors as to why you aren’t feeling this in the first place, this process alone won’t stick long term.

 Focusing implies ‘willing’ (read: forcing) your mind to have this experience.
-Not only is this ineffective or sustainable long term, you may also be ignoring the root cause of these less than desirable experiences, which will keep showing up until it is acknowledged.
+Not only is this ineffective or not sustainable long term, you may also be ignoring the root cause of these less than desirable experiences, which will keep showing up until it is acknowledged.

 What is going on at the subconscious level shows up in our feelings, emotions, behaviours, beliefs, as well as our constant mind chatter.
 Your job is to listen and feel.

-We are also constantly being told that ‘negative’ (e.g. anger, sadness, irritability, despair etc) is bad, so we don’t always allow ourselves to experience these emotions fully and safely in the moment, and then pretend we are anything but.
+We are also constantly being told that ‘negative’ (e.g. anger, sadness, irritability, despair, etc.) is “bad” or ‘less than’, so we don’t always allow ourselves to experience these emotions fully and safely in the moment, and then pretend we are anything but.

 It takes brutal self-honesty and courage to delve into your deeper self and acknowledge these shadow aspects, and to do this in a non-judgmental way.
 However, it is the pathway to embody true happiness, in the most authentic, juicy and empowering way.

 Transforming or eliminating what’s preventing you from achieving the positive outcome you desire is essential.
 In other words, get rid of the weeds before you plant your garden!